X-Jiang-bioe/sb2l/README.md

 ### Dependencies ###

-The current version runs 1.3.1 version of PyLaTeX
+The current version runs 1.3.1 version of `PyLaTeX`

+Either `Tellurium` or `python-libsbml` is also required

 For PDF creation functionality, either `latexmk` or `pdflatex` needs to be installed on the computer